Limych/py-beward/README.md

 ## How?

-* …or create a new repository on the command line
+* …or create a new repository on the command line:
     ```bash
     # Initialize your new origin repository
     git init